sschmeier/refseq2kraken/README.md

 ## Convert fasta-headers to work with Kraken (getKrakenFna.py)

-This script will take fasta-files and create a new "compressed" (Kraken needs uncompressed files though, thus uncompression before adding them to kraken DB is necessary) fasta-files with each header changed to a form:
+This script will take fasta-files and create new "uncompressed" (Kraken needs uncompressed files) fasta-files with each header changed to a form:
 `>seq1|kraken:taxid|12345 blah`.
 This allows to use the new ncbi files (without GI identifiers) with `Kraken`.
 Requieres the third-party `BioPython` lib.